 Full disclosure here: JL is a friend of mine, and I worked on the book’s design.
 I would have been just as excited about this book if I didn’t know JL and didn’t work on the book, though!

 JL starts the book with a chapter dedicated to air frying basics.
 This includes reasons why you should air fry your food, a list of handy accessories, and some safety tips.
 She then shares some vegan basics, such a list of ingredients that are good to have on hand, instructions on pressing tofu, and tips on adding umami, the fifth flavor, to your meals.
 She also includes a few basic recipes, such as pizza dough and vegetable broth.

 If you’re already a whiz with vegan cooking and air fryer, you’ll want to delve right into the recipes.
-JL includes recipes for everything you could possible want to eat in a day, from breakfast through lunch and dinner right up to dessert.
+JL includes recipes for everything you could possibly want to eat in a day, from breakfast through lunch and dinner right up to dessert.
 There are plenty of snacks, too!
-There’s something for everyone in The Vegan Air Fryer.
 The recipes range from simple dishes, such as Seasoned French Fries and Roasted Brussels Sprouts, to more complex meals, like Sambal Goreng Tempeh and Chic’n-Fried Steak.
 Did you know that you can “bake” in the air fryer?
 Yep!
 I’ve got my eye on the Shortbread Cake and Fruit Pastry Pocket recipes.

 The Vegan Air Fryer’s chapters include: